There are a lot of weirdly named Google algorithm updates out there, and we're here to help.

 Our blog will cover a wide range of topics such as the latest SEO or PPC updates and strategies, email marketing automation, web design trends, new web development technology and various other tips and tricks to help you broaden your knowledge in this ever-changing digital world.

 The holiday season is many of our client’s most prime times of the year for sales.
 For this reason, it is of uttermost importance that their websites are primed and ready for the rush of holiday traffic.
-Here are 8 steps you can take to ensure a healthy website that is optimized to climb the … Continued
+Here are holiday SEO tips and 8 steps you can take to ensure a healthy website that is … Continued

 When Google makes any changes to their SERP, there is always a rhyme and a reason for it.And with each algorithm or layout change comes a widespread need for adaptation from SEO and PPC marketers alike.
 As we all know, Google’s claim to fame as a search engine has always been showing their users the … Continued

 With more than 88% of online shoppers incorporating reviews into their purchase decisions, business reviews are growing in importance.
 And businesses who are afraid of managing their reviews are missing out and hurting their business through inaction.
 Not only do business reviews provide valuable feedback for businesses, the business reviews and the responses to them … Continued

 As an SEO director, citations will forever be the lingering nuisance in my work repertoire.
 There’s a never-ending supply of them, and they constantly need to be coddled and shielded from outside user edits and data syndication – and it normally has to be done manually.
 The easy (and expensive) way out is using a … Continued